 The author is the next one we have to explain in WordPress User Roles.
 Users with this role have less access compared to editor roles.
 They can only add or write their own blog posts.
 Editing, publishing, and deleting their posts are possible too.
 Together with that, they can upload files too.

 For other posts, they can not edit or delete others’ posts and pages.
 Plus, this author user role can not create any new categories.
-However, they can select the categories available on the dashboard.
+However, they can select the categories available on the WordPress dashboard.
+For pending reviews or published reviews, they can check and see what reviews are.

+But they can not do anything more like moderating, approving, or deleting comments.
 Of course, this role does not offer the ability to add or edit plugins & themes, do site settings, or remove users.
+In short, this role is lower risk than the above roles since it mainly allows for creating content only.

 Contributor